-Don't fall in a faint to hear it, but you don't need religion for inspiration, you don't need the supernatural to be spiritual.
+Don't fall in a faint to hear it, but you do not need religion for inspiration, you do not need the supernatural to be spiritual.
 Why should you?
 Inspiration and spirit come from the Anglo Saxon inspiren and old Latin inspīrāre, simply meaning, "to breathe."
 Right at the start these were metaphors for life itself, the quality of being more than rocks and trees.
 We breathe, rocks don't.
 And what's more natural than that?

 Even today the secular meaning lingers: team spirit, school spirit, the Spirit of '76.
 But over centuries religion has managed to co-opt or absorb the words until many assume they mean the supernatural by default, something magical, beyond the world, beyond life.

 We say, not so.
 Because the world is everything.
 And everything can be inspiration enough for anyone.

 This page highlights the inspiring, yes the spiritual thought and work of just a few great freethinkers.
 This barely grazes the surface.
 Freethought has an immensely rich spiritual history.
 Visit the links and sub-links, then to learn more, see the Celebrity Atheists List or Mark Gilbert's List of Famous Dead Nontheists.
 Happy exploring!

 Robert Green Ingersoll was a prominent 19th century progressive, fearless agnostic, freethinker, prolific author, and the greatest American orator.
 [The Works of Ingersoll] [More Ingersoll] [The Robert Ingersoll Museum] [Great Quotes] [Why he was an Agnostic] [His Facebook Page] [His Page on Myspace]

 Read some of his cool writings here, and here.

 Clarence Darrow: How does one begin to explain this paradox, this sophisticated country lawyer, this hedonistic defender of the poor and downtrodden, this honest, devious man?
 [Clarence Darrow at the Sacred Texts Archive] [Quotes] [Admirers of Darrow on Facebook]